 Fentanyl overdose kills Washington state Olympic athlete

 MARYSVILLE, Wash.
-(AP) — Medical examiners in Washington state have confirmed that an Olympic discus thrower found dead in his hotel room in September died from a fentanyl overdose.
+(AP) — Washington state medical examiners have confirmed that an Olympic discus thrower found dead in his hotel room in September died from a fentanyl overdose.

 KOMO-TV reports that Snohomish County medical examiners ruled that the death of 42-year-old Jarred Rome was an accident after discovering fentanyl.

-The Washington state resident grew up in Marysville and attended Marysville-Pilchuck High School before he went on to represent the United States at Olympic Games in 2004 and 2012.

-Authorities say Rome was in town to celebrate his induction into the county Sports Hall of Fame when he told friends he wasn’t feeling well Sept.
-20. He was found dead the next day.
+Authorities say Rome was in Marysville on Sept.
+20 to celebrate his induction into a regional Sports Hall of Fame when he told friends he wasn’t feeling well.
+He was found dead the next day.

-Rome was a director at Ironwood Thrower Camp in Coeur d’Alene, Idaho and was Boston University track and field assistant coach.

 Information from: KOMO-TV, http://www.komotv.com/